-- 1. A student may keep a cell phone turned off (not merely silenced, but off) and stored in his or her locker during the school day.
+- 1. A student may keep a cell phone turned off (not merely silenced, but off) and stored in their locker during the school day.
 Phones may not be brought in pockets or purses into classrooms. - 2.
-Personal phone use is permitted on campus after school (after 3:15pm), and only when the student has exited (is outside) the school building or in the Multi-Purpose Room. - 3.
-Personal phone use is permitted on campus inside the building after 4:00pm only for communication with parents if the student is participating in a school sponsored, after school activity.

-- 4. If a student needs to phone a parent at any time during the school day, the student must come to the front office and request staff permission either to use a personal phone or to use of one of the school's land lines.
-In rare cases in which parents need to get an emergency message to a student before the end of the school day, they should call the school's main telephone line and ask for a message to be delivered.
-Parents should be mindful that texts or other messages that they send directly to their children during the school day are to be picked up only after school dismissal. - 5.
+Personal phone use is permitted on campus after school and only in the and only when the student has exited (is outside) the school building or in the Multi-Purpose Room or in the Front Desk Reception Area. - 3.
+If a student needs to phone a parent/guardian during the school day, the student must come to the front office and request staff permission either to use a personal phone or to use of one of the school's land lines.
+In rare cases in which parents/guardians need to get an emergency message to a student before the end of the school day, they should call the school's main telephone line and ask for a message to be delivered.
+Parents/guardians should be mindful that texts or other messages that they send directly to their student during the school day are to be picked up only after school dismissal. - 4.
 Violation of the above restrictions will result in confiscation of the cell phone and disciplinary action.
 Phones will be turned in to the office and released only to parents/guardians after confiscation.